kshashikumar/todoapp-client/README.md

 Available scripts for development and production:

-    - `npm run dev`: Starts the development server.
+    - npm run dev      (Starts the development server)
-    - `npm run build`: Builds the application for production.
+    - npm run build    (Builds the application for production)
-    - `npm start`: Starts the production server (requires a production build).
+    - npm start        (Starts the production server (requires a production build))